Dedicated Bankruptcy Attorney In New Jersey

 Knowledgeable, understanding and skillful, our team of attorneys has helped clients maneuver through the bankruptcy process in areas that include:

-• Chapter 11: Almost exclusively designed for businesses, Chapter 11 allows a business to reorganize its finances in hopes of staying open.
-If you hear that a company has emerged from bankruptcy, it means that the company convinced its creditors, the trustee and the court that under its new structure and payment arrangements it will survive.
+- Chapter 11: Almost exclusively designed for businesses, Chapter 11 allows a business to reorganize its finances in hopes of staying open.
+If you hear that a company has emerged from bankruptcy, it means that the company convinced its creditors, the trustee and the court that, under its new structure and payment arrangements, it will survive.
 If your business is having trouble, you might be eligible to reorganize and restructure your debts.

-• Chapter 13: This type of bankruptcy is more complex and involved than a Chapter 7.
+- Chapter 13: This type of bankruptcy is more complex and involved than a Chapter 7.
 It is usually recommended only if you have significant equity in the home and you can demonstrate some change in your circumstances to indicate that you will be able to meet the requirements of repayment.
-You must stay current with your bills and propose a plan on catching up on your arrears, especially your mortgage.
+You must stay current with your bills and propose a plan for catching up on your arrears, especially your mortgage.
 You can keep your home and property if you complete a court-ordered repayment plan.

 Our team of attorneys can explain your best legal options and answer any questions concerning the bankruptcy process from beginning to end.

-Problems With The Bank, Call Frank
+Problems With The Bank?
+Call Frank.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.